-The 130-year-old Port Pirie smelter is sending off its first shipment of a critical mineral today, just over four months after a multi-million-dollar government bailout.
+The 130-year-old Port Pirie smelter sent off its first shipment of a critical mineral, just over four months after a multimillion-dollar government bailout.
+Management remains tight-lipped about expansion plans.

 Nystar’s Port Pirie smelter is sending its first shipment of antimony to an east coast manufacturer in Australia this week, with plans to eventually export the sought-after metal to Europe, Asia and the United States.